peaceps/deepclaw/README.md

 agents, and the board keeps up in real time.
 Dependencies are respected: a task waits for the ones it is blocked by.

+**Check each other's work.** A task can name a second agent to read the finished work before it closes.
+That agent reads it in a run of its own — its own context, your files, your tests — and what it finds goes back to whoever did the work, to be fixed and read again.
+The report stays on the card for you.

 **Remember what matters.** Agents keep notes as they learn: your preferences, the rules and corrections you have given them, and pointers to the documents and dashboards you keep sending them to.
 A note can belong to everyone, to one agent, or to one project.